-Cook, a Democrat, was the representative for Georgia's 3rd congressional district from 1881 to 1883.
+Cook was the representative for Georgia’s 3rd congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Dec 1873 to Mar 1883, Cook missed 324 of 1,967 roll call votes, which is 16.5%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.